parrondo/mql5-json-api/README.md

 print(rep)
 ```

 Get historical data. `fromDate` should be in timestamp format.
-The data will be loadet to the last candle if `toDate` is `None`.
+The data will be loaded to the last candle if `toDate` is `None`.
 Notice, that the script sends the last unclosed candle too.
 You should delete it manually.

 There are some issues: